dan-obrien/sdx-deliver/README.md

 All submissions are stored within: `ons-sdx-{project_id}-outputs` in their respective folders.
 The file-path is specified in `attributes."gcs.key"`.

+### Secret Manager
+The gpg key used to encrypt JSON surveys: `dap-public-gpg` is managed by Google Secret Manager.
+A single API call is made on program startup and stored in `ENCRYPTION_KEY`.

 ## API endpoints

 Allows Survey, SEFT and Collate to send data to be stored by deliver

-* `POST /deliver/dap` - Dap surveys
+* `POST /deliver/dap` - Stores JSON surveys destined for DAP

-* `POST /deliver/legacy` - Legacy surveys
+* `POST /deliver/legacy` - Stores JSON surveys destined for Legacy downstream

-* `POST /deliver/feedback` - Feedback submissions
+* `POST /deliver/feedback` - Stores JSON Feedback submissions

-* `POST /deliver/comments` - comments endpoint called by sdx-collate
+* `POST /deliver/comments` - Stores zipped spreadsheet (.xls) of comments

-* `POST /deliver/seft` - seft endpoint called by sdx-seft
+* `POST /deliver/seft` - Stores SEFT submissions

 ##### note:
 deliver runs within the kubernetes cluster and utilises a `kubernetes service`.This assigns the service with an IP